 Working Out Your Salvation by the Power of God, Part 1 (Philippians Sermon 9 of 24)

 Now, in accepting that, I don’t stop thinking about it.
 I think about it a lot, more and more actually, and the more I think, the more insights and the more appreciation I get.
 But I’m never going to take it all in.
 I’m never going to comprehend it, if that means to take it totally into my mind so that I’ve got it.
 No question about it.
 And neither can I do that with this issue here, the working together of God’s kingly sovereignty and my responsibility.
-God’s energy, His power, His work and mine, how they work together.
+God’s energy, his power, his work and mine, how they work together.
 And the fact that Christianity is essentially mysterious to me does not make it any less true.
 Actually, I think, the opposite would be true.
-If I could kinda figure it all out and say, “Listen, it’s really quite simple.
+If I could kind of figure it all out and say, “Listen, it’s really quite simple.
 It’s not as complex as you thought.
-Now, this is what you need to know, if I could do that then I would think it would be proof that this book, this Bible, is a human book.
-It’s not really what it claims to be, namely from the mind of God, because the mind of God’s far higher than mine, His ways are far higher than mine, His thoughts infinitely above mine.
-And so, it makes sense that there’s going to be one mystery after another, doesn’t trouble me, but I don’t stop working on it either.
+Now, this is what you need to know… ” If I could do that then I would think it would be proof that this book, this Bible, is a human book.
+It’s not really what it claims to be, namely from the mind of God, because the mind of God’s far higher than mine, his ways are far higher than mine, his thoughts infinitely above mine.
+And so, it makes sense that there’s going to be one mystery after another.
+It doesn’t trouble me, but I don’t stop working on it either.

 Now, we’ve been saying in the book of Philippians, that there are two infinite journeys.
 There is that internal journey of holiness, where a sinner is transformed from being rotten, and sinful, and wicked to being just like Jesus Christ.
 The internal journey of holiness.
 And then there’s that external journey of worldwide evangelization where lost people are brought into faith in Christ so that there is representation from every tribe, and language, and people, and nation on the face of this earth.
 Internal journey of holiness, external journey of worldwide evangelization.
 Now, here in these two verses, the focus is on the internal journey, isn’t it?
 That we are called to work out our salvation with fear and trembling.